lazlop/find_my_uri/README.md

 # Find My URI

-I keep forgetting exactly what the exact name of things are...

-A SPARQL-based URI finder that uses vector database technology for semantic similarity matching of ontology classes.
+A SPARQL-based URI finder that uses a vector database for semantic similarity matching of ontology classes.
 This tool helps users discover relevant URIs from water and building ontologies by searching with natural language terms.

-Doing paths using '/' so will need modification for working on windows
+If you can't remember if the QUDT unit for Fahrenheit is DEG_F, TemperatureFahrenheit, F, or if you can't even spell Fahrenheit correctly - this will help a little bit.

 ## Overview